Kariyattil Yawsep: Death

-Kariattil Mar Iousep died on 10 September 1786, in Goa while en route back to India.
+Mar Yawsep Kariattil died on 10 September 1786, in Goa while en route back to India.
 His initial burial took place in Goa, but in 1961, his remains were transferred to St. Mary's Syro-Malabar Catholic Church in Alangad.

 Writings

 Kariattil authored two notable works: Vedatharkkam (Dialectics on Theology) in 1768 and Noticias do Reino do Malabar in 1780.
 Additionally, he issued an official letter as Archbishop on July 16, 1783.